-3) Eligibility Determination
+3. Eligibility Determination

-The Department has sole authority for determining whether individuals or families meet any of the eligibility criteria specified in items a. through i. above.
-The Department performs eligibility determinations using trained eligibility staff.
+The Department has sole authority for determining whether individuals or families meet any of the eligibility criteria specified in items a. through g . above.
+The Department performs eligibility determination using trained eligibility staff.
 These individuals are stationed at CAOs located throughout the Commonwealth.

-4) Guaranteed Eligibility
+4. Guaranteed Eligibility

-Individuals who attain eligibility due to a pregnancy are guaranteed eligibility for comprehensive services through the last day of the month in which the 60 days postpartum or post-loss of pregnancy period ends and their newborns are guaranteed coverage for one year, as long as mother and child continue to live together during that year.
+Individuals who attain eligibility due to a pregnancy are guaranteed eligibility for comprehensive services through the last day of the month in which the 12 month postpartum or post-loss of pregnancy period ends and their newborns are guaranteed coverage for one year, as long as mother and child continue to live together during that year.

-5) Involuntary Mental Health Commitment
+5. Involuntary Mental Health Commitment

-Whenever a Member of a HealthChoices Program county is made subject to behavioral health emergency involuntary examination and/or treatment in another HealthChoices county, the BH-MCO in the county in which the Member resides shall be responsible for the cost of examination and/or involuntary treatment provided in the other county.
-The BH-MCO in which the Member resides will abide by the examination and/or involuntary treatment decisions made in the county in which services are rendered.
+Whenever a Member residing in one HealthChoices county is made subject to involuntary examination and/or treatment in another HealthChoices county, the BH-MCO in the county in which the Member resides shall be responsible for the cost of examination and/or involuntary treatment provided in the other county.
+The BH-MCO providing services in the county in which the HealthChoices Member resides shall abide by the examination and/or involuntary treatment decisions made in the county in which services are rendered.
 The BH-MCO in the county where the Member receives examination and/or treatment shall notify the Member's BH-MCO within 24 hours of commitment.

-- 6) Placement of Adults and Children NOT in Substitute Care in Behavioral Health Residential Treatment Facilities (see Appendix V - H.). - 7) Children and Adolescents in Substitute Care Issues (see Appendix V H.) - 8) For children and adolescents placed in a juvenile detention facility, the BH-MCO is responsible for medically necessary State Plan Services delivered in treatment settings outside (off site) the juvenile detention facility during the first 35 consecutive days of detention.
-However, the BH-MCO is not responsible at any time for services delivered within the juvenile detention facility. - 9) Children whose adoptions have been finalized and for whom the CCYA is continuing to provide support through an adoption assistance agreement with the adoptive Parents residing in the HC Zone, are to be enrolled in the BH-MCO of the county where the adoptive family resides. - 10) The BH-MCO will be required to pay for medically necessary Behavioral Health Services for Members provided within a private ICF/MR facility within the HC Zone. - 11) In order to serve an individual less than 21 years of age in a psychiatric hospital setting and be reimbursed through MA for the service, the facility must be accredited by a national accrediting organization approved by CMS or under a State survey conducted by the Department of Health to determine whether the hospital meets the requirements to participate in Medicare (or Medicaid) as a psychiatric hospital under 42 CFR §482.60. - C. Rating Period
+- 6. Placement of Adults and Children NOT in Substitute Care in Behavioral Health Residential Treatment Facilities (see Appendix V H.). - 7.
+Children and Adolescents in Substitute Care Issues (see Appendix V I.) - 8.
+For children and adolescents placed in a juvenile detention facility, the BH-MCO is responsible for medically necessary State Plan Services delivered in treatment settings outside (off site) the juvenile detention facility during the first 35 consecutive days of detention.
+However, the BH-MCO is not responsible at any time for services delivered within the juvenile detention facility. - 9.
+Children whose adoptions have been finalized and for whom the CCYA is continuing to provide support through an adoption assistance agreement with the adoptive Parents residing in the HC Zone are to be enrolled in the BH-MCO of the county where the adoptive family resides. - 10.
+The BH-MCO will be required to pay for medically necessary Behavioral Health Services for Members provided within a private Intermediate Care Facility for persons with intellectual disabilities (ICF/ID) facility within the HC Zone. - 11.
+In order to serve an individual less than 21 years of age in a psychiatric hospital setting and be reimbursed through Medical Assistance for the services, the facility must be accredited by a national accrediting organization approved by CMS or undergo a State survey conducted by the Department of Health to determine whether the hospital meets the requirements to participate in Medicare (or Medicaid) as a psychiatric hospital under 42 CFR §482.60.

+C. Rating Period

-A period of 12 months selected by the Department for which the actuarially sound Capitation rates are developed and documented in the rate certification submitted to CMS as required by §438.7(a).
+A period selected by the Department for which the actuarially sound Capitation rates are developed and documented in the rate certification submitted to CMS as required by 42 CFR § 438.7(a)